Raymond James & Associates Sells 687 Shares of Iridium Communications Inc. (NASDAQ:IRDM)

-A number of other large investors have also modified their holdings of the business.
-Cambridge Investment Research Advisors Inc. boosted its position in Iridium Communications by 106.8% during the third quarter.
-Cambridge Investment Research Advisors Inc. now owns 13,081 shares of the technology company’s stock worth $521,000 after purchasing an additional 6,755 shares during the period.
-SG Americas Securities LLC lifted its holdings in shares of Iridium Communications by 40.8% in the third quarter.
-SG Americas Securities LLC now owns 59,790 shares of the technology company’s stock worth $2,383,000 after buying an additional 17,336 shares in the last quarter.
-Strong Tower Advisory Services purchased a new stake in shares of Iridium Communications in the third quarter worth about $2,741,000.
-Archer Investment Corp lifted its holdings in shares of Iridium Communications by 22.5% in the third quarter.
-Archer Investment Corp now owns 1,932 shares of the technology company’s stock worth $77,000 after buying an additional 355 shares in the last quarter.
-Finally, LA Financiere DE L Echiquier lifted its holdings in shares of Iridium Communications by 15.7% in the third quarter.
-LA Financiere DE L Echiquier now owns 56,796 shares of the technology company’s stock worth $2,264,000 after buying an additional 7,700 shares in the last quarter.
-Hedge funds and other institutional investors own 94.28% of the company’s stock.
+A number of other large investors also recently added to or reduced their stakes in the stock.
+Vanguard Group Inc. boosted its holdings in Iridium Communications by 2.0% in the second quarter.
+Vanguard Group Inc. now owns 12,048,122 shares of the technology company’s stock valued at $481,805,000 after acquiring an additional 240,952 shares in the last quarter.
+Capital International Investors lifted its position in Iridium Communications by 7.3% during the second quarter.
+Capital International Investors now owns 7,432,090 shares of the technology company’s stock valued at $297,209,000 after buying an additional 503,680 shares during the period.
+Sumitomo Mitsui Trust Holdings Inc. lifted its position in Iridium Communications by 2.5% during the third quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 4,568,064 shares of the technology company’s stock valued at $182,037,000 after buying an additional 110,102 shares during the period.
+Nikko Asset Management Americas Inc. lifted its position in Iridium Communications by 65.9% during the second quarter.
+Nikko Asset Management Americas Inc. now owns 4,463,818 shares of the technology company’s stock valued at $178,553,000 after buying an additional 1,772,489 shares during the period.
+Finally, State Street Corp lifted its position in Iridium Communications by 4.4% during the second quarter.
+State Street Corp now owns 3,900,893 shares of the technology company’s stock valued at $155,997,000 after buying an additional 164,205 shares during the period.
+Institutional investors and hedge funds own 94.28% of the company’s stock.

-A number of brokerages have recently issued reports on IRDM.
-BWS Financial raised shares of Iridium Communications from a “neutral” rating to a “buy” rating and increased their price target for the stock from $37.00 to $60.00 in a report on Wednesday, October 20th.
-Zacks Investment Research downgraded shares of Iridium Communications from a “hold” rating to a “sell” rating and set a $45.00 price target on the stock. in a report on Thursday, October 21st.
-Finally, Raymond James increased their price target on shares of Iridium Communications from $46.00 to $47.00 and gave the stock an “outperform” rating in a report on Wednesday, October 20th.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the stock.
-According to MarketBeat, the company has an average rating of “Hold” and an average target price of $48.40.
+Several equities analysts have commented on IRDM shares.
+Raymond James raised their price objective on Iridium Communications from $46.00 to $47.00 and gave the company an “outperform” rating in a research report on Wednesday, October 20th.
+Zacks Investment Research lowered Iridium Communications from a “hold” rating to a “sell” rating and set a $45.00 price target for the company. in a research report on Thursday, October 21st.
+Finally, BWS Financial raised Iridium Communications from a “neutral” rating to a “buy” rating and lifted their price target for the stock from $37.00 to $60.00 in a research report on Wednesday, October 20th.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has a consensus rating of “Hold” and an average price target of $48.40.

+Iridium Communications (NASDAQ:IRDM) last announced its quarterly earnings data on Monday, October 18th.
+The technology company reported ($0.02) earnings per share (EPS) for the quarter, meeting the Zacks’ consensus estimate of ($0.02).
+The company had revenue of $162.20 million during the quarter, compared to the consensus estimate of $153.76 million.
+Iridium Communications had a negative return on equity of 0.84% and a negative net margin of 1.88%.
+The firm’s revenue was up 7.1% on a year-over-year basis.
+During the same period in the previous year, the company posted ($0.03) EPS.
+As a group, research analysts predict that Iridium Communications Inc. will post -0.08 earnings per share for the current year.

 Iridium Communications, Inc is a mobile voice and data satellite communications network.
 Its satellite network provides communication where terrestrial wireless or wireline networks do not exist or are limited.
 The company’s principal lines of business include Land Mobile, Maritime, Aviation, IoT Data Services, Hosted Payloads and Other Data Services, and Government.